Dendrelaphis

-Dendrelaphis is a genus of colubrid snakes, distributed from Pakistan, India and southern China to Indonesia, Timor-Leste, the Philippines, Australia, New Guinea and the Solomon Islands.
-There are over forty described species.
-Asian species are known commonly as bronzebacks, while the Australo-Papuan species are simply called treesnakes.
+Dendrelaphis is a genus of snakes in the subfamily Ahaetuliinae of the family Colubridae.
+Species of the genus Dendrelaphis are distributed from Pakistan, India and southern China to Indonesia, Timor-Leste, the Philippines, Australia, New Guinea and the Solomon Islands.
+There are over 50 described species.
+Asian species are known commonly as bronzebacks, while the Australo-Papuan species are simply called tree snakes.
 All are non-venomous and entirely harmless to humans.

-Classification
+Taxonomy

+Dendrelaphis is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Dendrelaphis is most closely related to Chrysopelea, as shown in the cladogram below:

+Species

 This list is based on the latest checklist of snakes in the world and recent revisions and descriptions published in the scientific literature.

-The authors of a 2015 revision of the Australo-Papuan Dendrelaphis species recommended the synonymy of D. solomonis within D. calligaster, the elevation of D. keiensis to species status, the resurrection of D. lineolatus from within D. calligaster, and the resurrection of D. macrops and elevation of D. striolatus from within D. punctulatus.
+The authors of a 2015 revision of the Australo-Papuan Dendrelaphis species recommended the synonymizing of D. solomonis within D. calligaster, the elevation of D. keiensis to species status, the resurrection of D. lineolatus from within D. calligaster, and the resurrection of D. macrops and elevation of D. striolatus from within D. punctulatus.
 They also confined D. punctulatus to Australia and D. papuensis to the Trobriand Islands of Papua New Guinea.